skat/rsu-b2b-sample-client-java/README.md

 }
 ```

-### Installing other OCESII Certificates in the client key store
+### Installing other OCES3 Certificates in the client key store

 The keystore `rsu-b2b-sample-client/src/main/resources/keystore/client-keystore.jks` is already prepared with the
 necessary test certificate that is authorized to access the test environment.
 However, in the